DriftDevil/pokemontcg/README.md

     *   `/api/auth/logout` clears local cookies.
     *   If it was an OIDC session, it attempts to redirect to the OIDC provider's end session endpoint.

-This README provides a more comprehensive overview of your Pokémon TCG Admin & Viewer application.
+This README provides a more comprehensive overview of your PokemonTCG Admin & Viewer application.